-Dan Saffer, the interaction design and author, gave us another key piece of advice.
-He said:
+Dan Saffer, the interaction designer and author, gave us another key piece of advice:

 “Never forget the WHY: Why you’re designing this product, why people will use it, why you made the design decisions you did.
 Document the Why.
 Explain it to whomever will listen.
 Put it in your wireframes and in presentations.
 The Why should drive everything, because it’s what gives the product meaning, a story, a theme.”